 Check out Intel Core i9-12900K on Amazon.

-How to Pick The Best Processor: Step by Step
+How to Pick the Best Processors: Step by Step

 Although there is a lot of confusing terminology surrounding processors, there are only a few key areas you need to worry about when selecting a CPU for your computer: